cidrblock/python-multiproc/DESIGN.md

 - Connect to server via connection file
 - Create Location dataclass with hardcoded Seattle coordinates (47.6062, -122.3321)
 - Pass Location to server's `get_weather(location)` method
-- Make single weather request
+- Spawn 3 concurrent client connections to demonstrate threading
+- Time and measure concurrent performance
+- Display results from all 3 clients with timing information
-- Disconnect and exit after receiving response
+- Disconnect and exit after receiving responses
 - Crash if server not available (no connection file)
 - Format and print weather data using dataclass `to_human_readable()` method